microzen/cse21_thegang/hw/assignment2.md

 $$\binom{10}{6}5^4$$

 (b) (Remember to explain your work.)
-Suppose you are leaving out a bowl of 10 candies to trick-ortreaters.
+Suppose you are leaving out a bowl of 10 candies to trick-or-treaters.
 You have an unlimited supply of 6 different candy bars: Snickers, Milky way, 3 Musketeers.
 Almond Joy, Twix, Kit Kat.

 i.
 How many different ways can you select 10 candies for the bowl (choosing from your assortment of 6 different candies)?